 The picturesque village of Burnham-Overy-Staithe lies between the larger village of Burnham Market (less than 1 mile to the west) and Holkham (some 3 miles to the east).
 With its creek-side harbour, salt marshes, wildlife and sand dunes, it is a peaceful spot away from the crowds.

-The beach is one of the more inaccessible in the area: a one and a half-mile footpath links the village to the sand-dunes and unspoilt beach, so young families and casual day-trippers tend to stay away.
+The beach is one of the more inaccessible in the area: a one and a half-mile footpath link the village to the sand dunes and unspoilt beach, so young families and casual day-trippers tend to stay away.
 Instead, with its many trails and coastal paths, Burnham-Overy-Staithe is more popular with keen walkers and ramblers, or recreational sailors visiting the harbour.
 As a result, the village has a very laid-back character, perfect if you want to escape the bustle of city life.

 Burnham-Overy-Staithe is one of the most desirable villages in North Norfolk.
-Its nearest rail station is 22 miles south in Kings Lynn, but is easily accessible by the Coasthopper bus that passes through the village.
+Its nearest rail station is 22 miles south in Kings Lynn but is easily accessible by the Coasthopper bus that passes through the village.

 Brancaster sits on the Norfolk Coast Path, with thriving fishing and sailing communities centred on its lively harbour.
 Thrill-seekers ascend on Brancaster for kiting, sailing, bodyboarding and more, while its dog-friendly beach boasts miles of gorgeous golden sand.